Thatcher's body lies in chapel as funeral debate rages

 Her children, Mark and Carol, also attended.

-The proceedings were low key, unlike her planned ceremonial funeral on Wednesday which some left-wing lawmakers have called an expensive political advert for her ruling Conservative party, which is trailing the opposition Labour party by 10 percent in the polls.
+The proceedings were low-key, unlike her planned ceremonial funeral on Wednesday which some left-wing lawmakers have called an expensive political ad for her ruling Conservative party, which is trialing the opposition Labour party by 10 percent in the polls.

 The guest list has prompted talk of diplomatic snubbing.